llefaucheur/GRAPH_INTERPRETER/README.md

     to the graph, generated strings of characters to the application, etc.

-CMSIS-Stream is delivered with a generic implementation of the above services, with device drivers emulated with precomputed data, time information emulated with systick counters.
+Graph-Interpreter is delivered with a generic implementation of the above services, with device drivers emulated with precomputed data, time information emulated with systick counters.

 ------------------------------------------------------------------------------

 ***DETAILS***

-Stream-based processing is facilitated using CMSIS-Stream:
+Stream-based processing is facilitated using Graph-Interpreter:

 1. Nodes can be written in **any computer languages**.
-The scheduler is addressing the nodes from a single entry point, respecting the CMSIS-Stream 4-parameters API format (examples below).
-There is no restriction in having the nodes delivered in binary format, compiled with "position independent execution" option.
-The nodes delivered in binary can still have access to the C standard libraries through a CMSIS-Stream service.
+The scheduler is addressing the nodes from a single entry point, respecting the Graph-Interpreter 4-parameters API format (examples below).
+There is no restriction in having the nodes delivered in binary format, compiled with "**position independent execution**" option.
+There is no dynamic linking issue: the nodes delivered in binary can still have access to the C standard libraries through a Graph-Interpreter service.
+The nodes are offered the access to DSP/ML CMSIS kernels (compiled without the position-independent option) : the execution speed will scale with the targeted processor capabilities without recompilation.

 2.  **Drift management.** The streams don't need to be perfectly isochronous.
 Rate conversion service is provided by the scheduler